Different encryption algorithms use proprietary methods of generating these keys and are therefore useful for

 both domestic and exportable use.
 Bruce Schneier designed Blowfish in 1993 as a fast, free alternative to the then existing encryption algorithms.

-Since then Blowfish has been analyzed considerably, and is gaining acceptance as a strong encryption algorithm.
+Since then Blowfish has been analysed considerably, and is gaining acceptance as a strong encryption algorithm.

 International Data Encryption Algorithm (IDEA) is an algorithm that was developed by Dr. X. Lai and Prof. J. Massey in Switzerland in